natalieparde/website/_includes/section__publications.md

 ## Invited Talks

+* Vera Kaelin Mina Valizadeh,* Natalie Parde, and Mary Khetani.
+Artificial intelligence in rehabilitation targeting participation for young persons with disabilities: Gaps and opportunity.
+Mini-symposium to appear at the *American Academy of Cerebral Palsy and Developmental Medicine Annual Meeting*.
+Virtual, October 6-9, 2021.
 * Natalie Parde.
 The Doctor (or Chatbot?)
 Is In: Towards Automated Monitoring of Cognitive Health Status and Medical Self-Disclosure.
 Invited presentation at the *2020 Conference of the Chicago Chapter of the American Statistical Association (CCASA 2020)*.
 Virtual, November 20, 2020.
 * Natalie Parde.
 Supporting Cognitive Wellness through Spoken Language Analysis.
 Invited presentation at the *Penn State University Joint CSE/IST Colloquium in Natural Language Processing*.
 Virtual, October 23, 2020.
 * Natalie Parde.
 And, Action!
 Towards Leveraging Multimodal Patterns for Storytelling and Content Analysis.
 Invited keynote at the *2nd International Workshop on AI for Smart TV Content Production, Access and Delivery (AI4TV 2020)*.
 Virtual, October 12, 2020.